Zanzibar’s world of spices

 And guess what: it is low in calories which makes mango a great choice for diet.
 But it is full of vitamins – particularly vitamin C, minerals, antioxidants and has many health benefits.
 Also, it is widely used in cuisine as an ingredient in different dishes and for making sweet and spicy sauces.

 We all know how bananas look like and what taste they have.
 It is one of the most important fruit and it is consumed all over the world.
 The banana plant looks like a tree because of its wide and very long leaves.

 Besides yellow bananas, there are red and green ones as well.
 In Zanzibar, for example, only small size yellow bananas are eaten fresh, but the bigger bananas are used for cooking.

 Carambola or star fruit got its name because of its specific look.
 When you cut it cross-section, the sliced parts have the shape of a five-point star.
 The taste of ripe fruit is a mix of apples and citrus fruit, juicy but not so sweet.
-It is a very nutritious fruit, rich in fiber and vitamin C, and low in calories as well because it has 91% of water.
+It is a very nutritious fruit, rich in fiber and vitamin C, and low in calories because it has 91% water.

 Jackfruit and Durian fruit

 Well, the jackfruit and durian fruit looks very similar, but they are not the same.

 Jackfruit has a sweet taste but it doesn’t have a strong flavour.
 Usually, in the cuisines of many Asian countries, it is boiled and used in curries, salads, vegetables, and meat dishes as well.

 It is low in calories, but rich in fibers and vitamins A and C.

 Durian fruit has also a sweet and creamy taste.
 Some people call it “the king of the fruits” because of its large size.
 Actually, it can be 30 cm long and weighs one to three kilograms.